Sponge: Defenses

 Many sponges shed spicules, forming a dense carpet several meters deep that keeps away echinoderms which would otherwise prey on the sponges.
 They also produce toxins that prevent other sessile organisms such as bryozoans or sea squirts from growing on or near them, making sponges very effective competitors for living space.
-One of many examples includes ageliferin.
+One of many examples includes ageliferin, which has antibacterial action and causes biofilms to dissolve.

-A few species, the Caribbean fire sponge Tedania ignis, cause a severe rash in humans who handle them.
+A few species, including the Caribbean fire sponge Tedania ignis, cause a severe rash in humans who handle them.
 Turtles and some fish feed mainly on sponges.
 It is often said that sponges produce chemical defenses against such predators.
 However, experiments have been unable to establish a relationship between the toxicity of chemicals produced by sponges and how they taste to fish, which would diminish the usefulness of chemical defenses as deterrents.
 Predation by fish may even help to spread sponges by detaching fragments.
-However, some studies have shown fish showing a preference for non chemically defended sponges, and another study found that high levels of coral predation did predict the presence of chemically defended species.
+However, some studies have shown fish showing a preference for non-chemically-defended sponges, and another study found that high levels of coral predation did predict the presence of chemically defended species.

 Glass sponges produce no toxic chemicals, and live in very deep water where predators are rare.

 Predation

-Sponge flies, also known as spongilla-flies (Neuroptera, Sisyridae), are specialist predators of freshwater sponges.
+Spongeflies, also known as spongillaflies (Neuroptera, Sisyridae), are specialist predators of freshwater sponges.
 The female lays her eggs on vegetation overhanging water.
 The larvae hatch and drop into the water where they seek out sponges to feed on.
 They use their elongated mouthparts to pierce the sponge and suck the fluids within.
 The larvae of some species cling to the surface of the sponge while others take refuge in the sponge's internal cavities.
 The fully grown larvae leave the water and spin a cocoon in which to pupate.